ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL/}

-{PANEL: Failure Modes in Cluster Wide Transactions}
+{PANEL: Failure Modes in Cluster-Wide Transactions}

 ### No majority